 Map not loading or too small to see?
 View the larger version at ArborPro.

-The map below shows our plans for new tree plantings.
+The map above shows our plans for new tree plantings.
 Landscaping Services also performs a yearly risk management inspection of all inventoried campus trees.
 Upon the completion of this year's inspection, our Consulting Arborist recommended the trees for included in the map below removal.
 These trees pose a significant risk of failure and have the potential to cause personal injury or property damage.

 Trees recently approved for removal are listed below.